The King meets ‘queen Scotland’ on his first Scottish visit post-coronation

 The house and nearby James Watt Cottage were the setting for the engineer’s secret development work on the prototype steam engine in 1765-73.

-The King will also plant a tree to commemorate the centenary of the estate becoming a public park and meet charity representatives and beneficiaries.
+The King also planted a tree to commemorate the centenary of the estate becoming a public park and meet charity representatives and beneficiaries.

 The visit is the first of a series of engagements in Scotland, marking the first Holyrood Week since his coronation.